 Here are some of my recent obsessions: I've written about murder trials; illness; holiday decorations; the relationship of raising chickens and children to fascism; how reading Richard Wright and Jean-Paul Sartre got me through existential despair; how Michael de Montaigne taught me to understand life, death, and horses; and the joys and difficulties of families, among many other subjects.
 You can see a partial list of publications by clicking on the Publications page.

-I teach a few One Art workshops a year in downtown Golden, Colorado, for Denver’s Lighthouse Writers at their new Belmar location, and classes in writing and yoga for journalers, meditators, and writers, for Golden’s YourAshtanga Yoga Studio.
+Teaching gigs include Denver’s Lighthouse Writers, classes in writing and yoga for journalers and meditators at Golden’s YourAshtanga Yoga Studio, and the daylong workshops for various arts organizations.
 I teach because I love spending time with other writers and helping them explore their obsessions and tell their stories.
 And I teach because I'm a craft-of-writing nerd who enjoys researching approaches and ideas for my students.

 I graduated from Columbia University with a double concentration in History and English literature.
 I have an MFA in Fiction from The Program for Writers at Warren Wilson College.
 My work has been acknowledged by Best American Essays and Best of the Net.
 In 2019, I’m beginning a 265 hour coursework for Contemplative Teacher Training in Hatha Yoga.

-I'm married to a cider maker and we live on an apple orchard with our dog, Buckaroo, and six chickens.
+I'm married to a cider maker and we live on an apple orchard with our dog, Buckaroo, and six chickens, led by boss hen Edith Whart-hen.
 Between us, we've got four children and two children-in-law.
 In my spare time, I ride my Arabian mare, Zee, and pretend that I’m a cowgirl.